karol2432/Mortality_rates_prediction_Neural_Networks/README.md

 # Mortality Rate Analysis in Poland (2016–2024)

-This repository contains an analysis of mortality rates across Polish voivodeships from 2016 to 2024, including descriptive statistics, gender differences, and autocorrelation analysis.
+This project uses a Multi-Layer Perceptron (MLP) neural network to predict monthly mortality rates across Polish provinces.
+The model leverages historical time series data, capturing seasonal patterns, regional differences, and temporal dependencies.
+It demonstrates how artificial neural networks can be applied to forecast demographic indicators and analyze trends over time.

 ---